ASoult10/uvlhub_AS/README.md

 # Astronomiahub.io

-Repository of astronomy observations in JSON format - Developed by DiversoLab
+Repository of astronomy observations in JSON format - Developed by DiversoLab and AstronomiaHub team

 ## Official documentation